Skip to content ↓

 • Need blind

 Prospective students are not disadvantaged in the undergraduate admissions process because of their financial need.
-We are one of only seven schools in the U.S. that is need blind and meets full need for all students, foreign and domestic.
+We are one of only nine schools in the U.S. that is need blind and meets full need for all students, foreign and domestic.

 • Negative amortization